 The moon was in the sky casting its effulgence on the billowing ocean.
 A roaring sea piercing the silence of the night.
 There is no better place to see the moon; no better time.
 The only other things visible were tiny glitters of the lamps of the fishermen who have sailed to the horizon with their drifters in lieu of livelihood.
 Nothing deters them, neither the dark ocean nor its infinite depth and stretch.

 Puri is the abode of Lord Jagannath and is a part of the Char Dham (most revered shrines of Hinduism) circuit.
-Apart from the main temple, the traditions of Puri, its local handicrafts and the vast sea beach makes a perfect combination for a family trip and people from all over the world visit this holy place throughout the year.
+Apart from the main temple, the traditions of Puri, its local handicrafts and the vast sea beach make a perfect combination for a good family trip and throughout the year, people from all over the world visit this holy place.
 The annual Rath Yatra festival attracts a huge crowd of over 3 Lakh people on a single day making it the most important festival of Puri.

 Shri Jagannath Dham